Refugee crisis due to upcoming climate change | ExBulletin

 Refugee crisis due to upcoming climate change

-Recep Tayyip Erdogan has warned that Turkey, which he says hosts nearly four million Syrians, can no longer accommodate migrants.
+Recep Tayyip Erdogan warned that Turkey, which he said includes nearly four million Syrians, can no longer accommodate migrants.
 He reiterated this sentiment in the context of Afghanistan, telling delegates it was time for all stakeholders to share responsibility.

+As a country that saved human dignity in the Syrian crisis, we no longer have the potential or the tolerance to absorb new waves of immigration, Erdogan said.

+Without further details, he pledged that Turkey would fulfill its fraternal duty to Afghanistan and called on the international community to present aid and solidarity.

 |